brainboxdotcc/triviabot/README.md

 ## Supported Platforms

 Currently only Linux is supported, but other UNIX-style platforms should build and run the bot fine.
-I build the bot under Debian Linux.
+I build the bot under Debian Linux 10.

 ## Dependencies